joscanper/unity_facesync/README.md

 ![](http://image.wikifoundry.com/image/2/eX6-NiE4BkBk2Ter_j78MQ62335/GW400H349)

-To create a new BlendSet asset right click on your Project view : Create/FaceSync/BlendSet
+To create a new FaceSyncBlendSet asset right click on your Project view : Create/FaceSync/BlendSet

 Once created, add the BlendShapeIDs you want to use and adjust their values.

 A BlendSet will need one or more BlendShapeIDs with their respective values in order to be shown on your character.

-**[Talk about preview here!]**
+In order to preview the BlendSet on your character, attach the component FaceSyncBlendSetPreview to the object with the SkinnedMeshRenderer and assign the data file.

 Keep adding BlendSets and BlendShapeIDs until you have a complete mouth alphabet (Check the ones used in the demo).